 Conclusion: Is Influencer Marketing Right for Me?

-The insurance is also affect by new technologies that change consumer behaviors.
+The insurance industry is affected by new technologies that change consumer behaviors.
 People have become reliant on having a plethora of information at the palm of their hands and have more control over what they want to be exposed to.
 Influencer marketing will allow you to expand your presence and create more opportunities to engage with your clients.
 It can also help generate new clients as you continue to build your network.
 Influencer marketing takes a more personal approach which can be difficult to start, but the result will be worth it.